-Department of Agricultural Economics and Management,
+Department of Environmental Economics and Management

 Robert H. Smith Faculty of Agriculture, Food and Environment,

-The Hebrew University of Jerusalem,
+The Hebrew University of Jerusalem

 Brief Research Overview:

 My research evaluates the robustness of cognitive constructs of risk taking, and the way they interact with contextual factors (e.g., payoff valence, ways of acquiring information, social exposure) to affect decisions.
 The evaluation includes testing the predictive value of quantitative behavioral models that aim to capture these interactions.

 Current Research Topics: